rwmjones/rhrq-riscv-extensions/article.md

 reserved letters).
 As discussed before it was naive to believe there would be only 26 extensions.

-Another problem with `misa` is that you cannot extension versions, but the two other methods do allow you to get all extensions and (in theory) their versions.
+Another problem with `misa` is that you cannot describe versions of extensions, but the two other methods do allow you to get all extensions and (in theory) their versions.

 The second method is to use information from Device Tree (DT).
 The deprecated `riscv,isa` field contains a full extension string with